Are you ready to install a new roof on your commercial building?

 There are multiple other reasons why this roof type is inferior to its competitors. in this article, we’re taking a closer look at thermoplastics.
 Specifically, we’ll examine the distinguishing factors of the two dominant types: Polyvinyl Chloride (PVC) and Thermoplastic Polyolefin (TPO).

-Unlike EPDM, which change physical characteristics after exposure to hot air and thus can’t employ hot air welding, TPO and PVC return back to their original form upon cooling.
+Unlike EPDM roofing membranes, which change physical characteristics after exposure to hot air and thus can’t employ hot air welding, TPO and PVC return back to their original form upon cooling.
 This enables them to use hot air welding to create a cohesive lap.

 To make them even more resistant to tearing, most thermoplastics include a reinforcement layer, called scrim, which is made of polyester.
 This strengthens the membranes and makes them more dimensionally stable.

 While you’ll find many different manufacturers offering their own systems, the two most common types of thermoplastic single-ply roofing membranes include PVC and TPO.

 Varying Cost Factors

 There isn’t a one-size-fits-all single-ply roofing system.
 As these solutions are so diverse in nature, you’ll find varying costs depending on your specific installation requirements.

 A few of the factors that will play into your overall cost include:

 - The type of roofing system you select